1:9

 “It is not just a story," he said.

-“What’s that mean?”
+“What does that mean?”

 "It is life, it is real, it is what must be.
 If I write it as fiction, it fails.
 If I put ‘a novel’ on it, it fails.”

 "What I wrote is real, there is nothing like it.
 It is a prophecy, and if we don’t do it, it is 1:9.
 Not carrying it out makes it a 1:9.
-But to think of it as real, that makes it unBegotten."
+But to think of it as real, that makes it unbegotten."

 She sat down on a gray couch and put a green pillow over her stomach.